microsoft/qlib/README.md

       ![Rank Label](docs/_static/img/rank_label.png)
       -->

-## Building customized Quant research workflow by code
+## Building Customized Quant Research Workflow by Code
 The automatic workflow may not suite the research workflow of all Quant researchers.
 To support a flexible Quant research workflow, Qlib also provides a modularized interface to allow researchers to build their own workflow by code.
 [Here](examples/train_backtest_analyze.ipynb) is a demo for customized Quant research workflow by code